whatheheckisthis/Save-A-Life/README.md

 * Example of training on your own dataset

-The code is documented and designed to be easy to extend.
-If you use it in your research, please consider citing this repository (bibtex below).
-If you work on 3D vision, you might find our recently released [Matterport3D](https://matterport.com/blog/2017/09/20/announcing-matterport3d-research-dataset/) dataset useful as well.
-This dataset was created from 3D-reconstructed spaces captured by our customers who agreed to make them publicly available for academic use.
-You can see more examples [here](https://matterport.com/gallery/).

-# Getting Started
-* [demo.ipynb](samples/demo.ipynb) Is the easiest way to start.
-It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.
-It includes code to run object detection and instance segmentation on arbitrary images.

 * [train_shapes.ipynb](samples/shapes/train_shapes.ipynb) shows how to train Mask R-CNN on your own dataset.
 This notebook introduces a toy dataset (Shapes) to demonstrate training on a new dataset.